guohaoxiang/ComplexGen/README.md

 ```

 <!-- Here _noise_002_ and _noise_005_ means noisy point clouds with normal-distribution-perturbation of mean value _0.02_ and _0.05_ respectively. -->

+You can also find the final output of ComplexGen here (todo).

 ## Phase 1: ComplexNet prediction